YasseinBilal/Revolut-Task/README.md

   - User inputs are validated to contain only numbers with two digits after the dot.

-  - Exchange rate between active pockets are displayed.
+  - Exchange rate between active pockets is displayed.

   - Active pocket balances are displayed.